Grafik im Flat People Design mit einem Mann, einer Stoppuhr und Münzen.

 1. Improve credit policies

-One of the fundamental methods to shorten DSO is to enhance your credit policies.
-Here are some approaches:
+One of the most effective ways to shorten DSO is by strengthening credit policies.
+Consider these measures:

-• Stricter credit checks: Thoroughly check the creditworthiness of your customers before granting credit.
-Use credit reports and review the payment history of potential customers.
+• Stricter credit checks: Assess a customer’s creditworthiness before extending credit.
+Use credit reports and review payment histories.

-• Set credit limits: Establish clear credit limits and adhere to them strictly to reduce the risk of bad debts.
+• Set credit limits: Define clear credit limits and enforce them to reduce the risk of bad debts.

-• Request deposits: Require deposits for large orders or from new customers to minimize risk.
+• Request deposits: Ask for deposits on large orders or from new customers to minimize potential losses.

-• Automated dunning processes: Use software solutions like Debtist that send automated reminders and notices to speed up and standardize the process.
+• Automated dunning: Use software solutions like Debtist that send automated reminders and payment notices, ensuring a faster, standardized process.

-• Early communication: Proactively contact customers shortly before the due date to ensure the invoice has been processed and payment is on time.
+• Early communication: Reach out to customers before the due date to confirm the invoice has been received and is being processed.

-• Multi-Stage dunning process: Implement a multi-stage dunning process starting with friendly payment reminders and escalating to legal action if necessary.
+• Multi-stage process: Implement escalating steps – from friendly reminders to legal action if necessary.

-• Cash Discounts: Offer a small discount if customers pay within a certain period.
-For example, provide a 2% discount for payment within 10 days.
+• Cash discounts: For example, offer a 2% discount for payments within 10 days.

 4. Optimize invoicing

-• Detailed invoices: Ensure your invoices contain all necessary information and are easy to understand to avoid queries and delays.
+• Detailed invoices: Include all required details and keep them easy to understand to prevent delays.

-• Digital invoicing: Use electronic invoices to speed up delivery and ensure invoices reach customers quickly.
+• Digital invoicing: Send electronic invoices to ensure faster delivery and reduce mailing times.

-• Regular contact: Maintain regular contact with your customers and build a trust-based relationship.
+• Regular contact: Maintain consistent communication and build trust.

 6. Use Modern Technologies

-Technology can play a significant role in shortening DSO:
+Technology can be a game-changer in reducing DSO:

-• ERP Systems: Integrated Enterprise Resource Planning (ERP) systems can help automate and optimize the entire invoicing and receivables process.
+• ERP systems: Integrated Enterprise Resource Planning systems automate and streamline the entire receivables and invoicing process.

 Practical examples of successful DSO optimization